Head Women's Soccer Coach

 He is also the director and founder of the “Joy of Soccer” camp, which is in its 19th year in 2012.

-Joy and his wife Kathy, who is an academic advisor for the Tusculum College Graduate and Profession Studies program, are the parents of three children, Heather, Lesli, and Justin.
+Joy and his wife Kathy are the proud parents of three children, Heather, Lesli, and Justin.
 Heather graduated from Tusculum in 1999 after two seasons as goalkeeper.
 Lesli is a graduate of Midway College, and Justin currently lives in Lexington, Ky.
 Coach Joy also has one grandson, Tyler and four granddaughters, Madison, Brooklynn, Jaydan, and Briana.